 How do you communicate risk information when confronted with an unprecedented emergency involving unknown health threats?
-When there is no data or consensus on health effects?
-When emotions are sky-high and PPE use is an after-thought?

 What do you say to your own workforce?
 To those outside your control, such as the firefighters?
-To the gathering crowd of reporters?
+To the crowd of reporters?
 To threatened residents and business owners?
 And to your CEO, who won't wear a hard hat or respirator or safety glasses because, "We don't want to scare people"?

-If all this sounds familiar, it's a hypothetical version of the cloud of terror, toxic contaminants, and confusion that descended on the 16-and-a-half-acre World Trade Center site in the morning of September 11th, 2001.
+If all this sounds familiar, it's a hypothetical version of the cloud of terror, toxic contaminants, and confusion that descended on the 16-and-a-half-acre World Trade Center site on the morning of September 11th, 2001.